Thresholds Conference

 -

 Yes, attendees who participate in the full conference will earn 3.5 contact hours.
 Certificates of Attendance will be available to pick up at the event and to download after the conference.
-Social Worker CEUs will be available for qualifying attendees.
+Nursing and Social Work CEUs will be available for qualifying attendees.
 Please make sure to select the CEU option when registering.
 To learn more, click here.

 -